diabolicallabs/vertx-cron/README.md

         "result_address": "stock.quotes.persist"
     }

-This message would cause the Cron Scheduler to send the message {"ticker": "RHT"} to "stock.quotes.list" every day (including weekend days) at 16:00.
+This message would cause the Cron Scheduler to send the message {"ticker": "RHT"} to "stock.quotes.list" every day (including weekend days) at 16:00 in the US Eastern timezone.
 The
 Cron Scheduler would then wait for a response from "stock.quotes.list" and forward the result to "stock.quotes.persist"

+## Cancel a Scheduled Event

+To cancel a scheduled event, you need to publish a message containing the ID of the scheduled event to this address: `<address_base>`.cancel where `<address_base>` is the name specified in the configuration.
+The ID was returned when you called `<address_base>`.schedule previously.

 ## CronObservable